Irini Tzortzoglou is UK’s MasterChef Champion 2019.

 Stan’s Cafe has been making and touring work from their base in Birmingham, UK since 1991.
 The company uses theatre to boldly address timeless and contemporary themes and is happy to twist theatre out of shape in order to do so.
 They are regularly invited to perform at venues around the world.

 This event is subject to Scot Gov phased relaxation of Covid restrictions.
 Please check details before attendance.
 Masks must be worn during visiting the installation – hand sanitisers will be available at entrance and exit.
-Any exemptions must show evidence in support.

 If you have any access requirements please email email@example.com to discuss – no later than 7 days prior to the event if possible.